-When patients with trigeminal neuralgia are examined their doctor will usually not find any physical abnormality related to the trigeminal nerve.
-There are both medical and surgical methods to treat trigeminal neuralgia.
+When patients with trigeminal neuralgia are examined, their doctor will usually not find any physical abnormality related to the trigeminal nerve.

-The most common medical treatment is carbamazepine.
-Depending on your specific circumstances, surgical management may involve an injection in your cheek or a brain operation.
-A brain operation involves an incision behind your ear on the side of your pain.
+Trigeminal neuralgia treatment includes both medical and surgical methods.
+The most common medical treatment is a medication called carbamazepine.
+Depending on your specific circumstances, surgical management by a neurosurgeon in Australia, may involve an injection in your cheek or a brain operation.
+Trigeminal neuralgia surgery involves an incision behind your ear on the side of your pain.
 The nerve is identified and one of the normal blood vessels of the brain compressing the nerve will be moved to take the pressure away from the nerve.